efflux/doc-otobo-dev/content/how-it-works/themes.rst

    .. note::

       Only copy over the files you're planning to change.
-OTRS will automatically get the missing files from the Standard theme.
+OTOBO will automatically get the missing files from the Standard theme.
 This will make upgrading at a later stage much easier.

 2. Customize the files in the directory ``Kernel/Output/HTML/Templates/Company`` and change the layout to your needs.
 3. To activate the new theme, add them in system configuration under ``Frontend::Themes``.